adityasetiono/php-functions/README.md

 # php-functions [![Build Status](https://travis-ci.org/adityasetiono/php-functions.svg?branch=master)](https://travis-ci.org/adityasetiono/php-functions)
-A PHP library to serialize(deserialize) an array to an object or vice versa.
+A PHP library to serialize/deserialize an array to an object or vice versa.

 # Installation
 To install it with composer: